gdsfactory/gdsfactory/docs/contribution.md

 2. Maintained / Documented / Popular

-Gdsfactory leverages klayout and gdstk python APIs.
+Gdsfactory leverages KLayout and gdstk python APIs.

 What nice things are inspired by gdstk and gdstk?